chromaui/learnstorybook.com/content/visual-testing-handbook/index.md

 ![CommentList](/visual-testing-handbook/commentlist-presentation-data.jpg)

 `CommentList` is a list component that you might find in any chat tool.
-Follow along as we demonstrate how to use Storybook to build discrete UI states including `loading`, `empty`, and `hasData`.
-Then we'll walk through the process of visual testing by hand and automatically.
+Follow along as we demonstrate how to use Storybook to build discrete UI variations.
+Then we'll walk through the process of visual testing manually and automatically.